abiwaters/Mirror_c3ddb/Accessing-the-Cluster.md

 5. Your connection will be saved on the left sidebar, so the next time you can start your session by clicking the “c3ddb01.mit.edu [SSH]” link.
 In the terminal window you will get a prompt to enter your login information and password _(Note that the characters in your password will not be displayed when you type them as a security precaution):_

 6. Alternatively, open the MobaXterm terminal and type:
-ssh -i ‘PATH-TO-\c3ddb-key.ppk' -l USERNAME c3ddb01.mit.edu
+-i /path/to/sshkey -l {username} c3ddb01.mit.edu
 7. Enter passphrase when prompted.

 **Connecting to c3ddb from Apple OS X:**